-In addition to the assessment of maintaining a business and financial relationship with our clients, the KYC process is an important part in the Merchant verification process as most if not all a properties' payments are processed via Mews.
+In addition to the assessment of maintaining a business and financial relationship with our clients, the KYC process is an important part in the Mews Payments verification process as most if not all a properties' payments are processed via Mews.
 It is important that all required documentation is provided in a timely manner as this can immensely slow down the Onboarding process.

 The KYC process is assessed and broken down by our Risk Team into 5 different components all of which are equally important:

 - Bank Account Statement